wp-plugins/yelp-widget-pro/readme.txt

 4. How the widget looks in a website sidebar

 == Changelog ==

+= 1.4.1 =
+* Update: Renamed "Yelp Widget Pro Premium" to just "Yelp Widget Premium" - It makes more sense and sounds better
+* Update: CSS update for Yelp Settings page so metaboxes do not have toggle icons or move hovers (the metaboxes cannot be moved)
+* Fix: PHP Warning for array_key_exists check when get_option returns false

 = 1.4 =
 * New: Added WordImpress logo image to options page